 Bat Appreciation Day at Old New-Gate Prison and Copper Mine

-Join the Connecticut Department of Energy and Environmental Protection (DEEP) Wildlife Division and Department of Economic and Community Development (DECD) for a celebration of bat conservation during an event to be held on September 12, 2021, from 11:00 AM to 3:00 PM, at the Old New-Gate Prison and Copper Mine in East Granby.
-Bat Appreciation Day will highlight the story of one of Connecticut’s most intriguing historical sites and its importance to the conservation of endangered species.
-In years past, Bat Appreciation Day has been held on-site at the Old New-Gate Prison and Copper Mine.
-In 2020, due to the current COVID-19 pandemic, the event was held virtually online and featured bat activities for the whole family.
-Many of the activities from the virtual event are still listed on this webpage.
+Thank you to everyone who joined the Connecticut Department of Energy and Environmental Protection (DEEP) Wildlife Division and Department of Economic and Community Development (DECD) for a celebration of bat conservation this past September 2023, at the Old New-Gate Prison and Copper Mine in East Granby.
+Bat Appreciation Day highlights the story of one of Connecticut’s most intriguing historical sites and its importance to the conservation of endangered species.
+Stay tuned for the exact date and details for the next Bat Appreciation Day in September 2024.

 Bat-tastic Activities for Kids and Families to Do at Home